quii/learn-go-with-tests/intro-to-acceptance-tests.md

 # Introduction to acceptance testing
+TODO: Determine wes vs yous

 At `$WORK`, we've been running into the need to have "graceful shutdown" for our services.
-Graceful shutdown is making sure your system finishes its work properly before it is terminated.
+Graceful shutdown makes sure your system finishes its work properly before it is terminated.
 A real-world analogy would be someone trying to wrap up a phone call properly before moving on to the next meeting, rather than just hanging up mid-sentence.

 This chapter will give an intro to graceful shutdown in the context of an HTTP server, and how to write "acceptance tests" to give yourself confidence in the behaviour of your code.

-After reading this you'll know how to share packages with excellent tests, reduce maintenance efforts and, increase confidence in the quality of your work.
+After reading this you'll know how to share packages with excellent tests, reduce maintenance efforts, and increase confidence in the quality of your work.

 ## Just enough info about Kubernetes